ERDL pattern: History

 It was not until 1981 that the Army approved another camouflaged uniform.
-That year it officially introduced the M81 Battle Dress Uniform (BDU) in Woodland pattern, an enlarged and slightly altered version of ERDL, to supply all arms of the U.S. military.
-Marine Corps Order P1020-34D, published in 1983, labels the ERDL pattern as the poplin camouflage pattern and the new BDU camouflage as woodland camouflage pattern.
-P1020-34D also specifies that the poplin camouflage uniform was authorized for wear until a replacement was required.
-Despite the process of being phase-out in the 1980s, the pattern continued to see service up into the 1990s.
-The camouflage pattern is referenced once again as poplin camouflage pattern in Marine Corps Order P1020-34F in 1995 and was labeled as authorized for wear.
-ERDL was notably seen being worn by various US troops during the Invasion of Panama and seen in 1996 during US Peacekeeping operations in Africa.
+That year it officially introduced the M81 Battle Dress Uniform (BDU) in a four-color woodland pattern, an enlarged and slightly altered version of ERDL, to supply all arms of the U.S. military.
+Despite being phased-out after that date, the ERDL pattern continued to see service up into the 1990s.
+ERDL was notably seen being worn by various US troops during the Invasion of Panama and seen in 1996 during US peacekeeping operations in Africa.